-- There is no structured, well-defined process for students, graduates and external stakeholders' in the PSP improvement. - Hands-on student laboratory training is insufficient. - Student participation in internship training is limited. - There is no formal External Advisory Board. - Gender balance is inadequate
+- There is no structured, well-defined process for students, graduates and external stakeholders' in the PSP improvement. - Hands-on student laboratory training is insufficient. - Student participation in internship training is limited. - There are limited interactions with stakeholders and alumni after graduation. - There is no formal External Advisory Board.